-Explore subjects in the UCAS Hub and find courses in the search tool.
-Check entry requirements and application deadlines:
+Explore subjects in the UCAS Hub and find

-15 October at 18:00 (UK time) - all courses at the universities of Oxford and Cambridge, and most courses in medicine, veterinary science/medicine, and dentistry.
+16 October at 18:00 (UK time) - all courses at the universities of Oxford and Cambridge, and most courses in medicine, veterinary science/medicine, and dentistry.

-15 January at 18:00 (UK time) - the majority of undergraduate courses.
+31 January at 18:00 (UK time) - the majority of undergraduate courses.